Director of Music: Mrs K Salter-Kay GTCL LTCL ALCM

 Opportunities are available for students to perform both as soloists and in groups.
 The year’s programme includes half-termly ‘themed’ recitals (wind, piano, voice, string), larger-scale instrumental concerts to include the many ensembles listed, and choral concerts featuring Schola Cantorum.

 Each year we run masterclasses or workshops and hold House Music and Drama competitions adjudicated by professionals.
-There are also opportunities to perform informally within the community, for example we have touring groups with musical/theatre repertoire that visit residential homes and our senior vocalists are regularly asked to perform at functions such as weddings, balls and funerals.
+There are also opportunities to perform informally within the community, for example we have touring groups with musical/theatre repertoire that visit residential homes.